GEO vs SEO for Local Businesses

 Here's how they reinforce each other:

 At Elevair, we don't ask clients to choose between SEO and GEO.
 We build GEO infrastructure that complements whatever SEO work they already have in place.
-The hidden pages we create often start ranking in Google organically within weeks, creating a double benefit.
+The hidden pages we create can start ranking in Google organically within weeks, creating a double benefit.